webstormuser/Shipping_Consignment_Pricing_Prediction/README.md

 The classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and Model Testing.
 Try out different machine learning algorithms that’s best fit for the above case.
+For this approach I have used XGBRegressor as it is best suited .

+# Steps

+* create new environment
+    conda create -p venv python==3.9

+* run reuquirements.txt file (pip install -r requirements.txt)